0xvpr/HM3-Trainer/README.md

 [ What the fuck did I actually learn ]

 ### How it works
-Run the hm3_injector.exe BEFORE you start Hitman Blood Money (most consistent)
+The DLL must be injected WHILE the game is running in the foreground.
+It is very finicky and will crash/hang otherwise.

 The hacks written are:
-- Press <code>END</code> to toggle GUI menu.
+- Press <code>END</code> to eject.
 - Press <code>TAB</code> to toggle God mode.
 - Press <code>[</code> previous entity.
 - Press <code>]</code> next entity.